emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 We'll learn more about why the entry isn't required when we look at [nested routes](../subroutes) in Ember.

 We can start by implementing the unit test for index.
-Since all we want to do is transition to `rentals.index`, our unit test will make sure that the route's `transitionTo` method is called with the desired route.
+Since all we want to do is transition to `rentals.index`, our unit test will make sure that the route's [`replaceWith`](http://emberjs.com/api/classes/Ember.Route.html#method_replaceWith) method is called with the desired route.
+`replaceWith` is similar to the route's `transitionTo` function, the difference being that `replaceWith` will replace the current URL in the browser's history, while `transitionTo` will add to the history.
+Since we want our `rentals` route to serve as our home page, we will use the `replaceWith` function.
-We'll verify that by stubbing the `transitionTo` method for the route and asserting that the `rentals.index` route is passed when called.
+We'll verify that by stubbing the `replaceWith` method for the route and asserting that the `rentals.index` route is passed when called.

 ```tests/unit/routes/index-test.js
 import { moduleFor, test } from 'ember-qunit';